ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 				contexts: [value] # Comma-separated list of runtime contexts to use.
 				liquibase-tablespace: [value] # Tablespace to use for Liquibase objects. parameters.[*]: [value] # Change replaceable parameters.
-				labels: [value] # Comma-separated list of runtime labels to use.
 				### For multiple datasources, Spring Boot will tell Liquibase the URL and credentials for the
 				### @Primary datasource on which to operate.
 However, you can manually set the values here...
 				url: [value] # JDBC URL of the database to migrate.
 If not set, the primary configured data source is used.